 \section{Simulation}

-In this section, we present simulations to show the performance of the proposed controllers.
-Most of parameters are adopted from~\cite{Alvarado.Meng.ea:01,Kundar.Balu.Lauby:94}.
-We, however, choose relatively high frequencies of wind generations to inspect evolutions of $P_{M_i}(t)$ and $P_{L_i}^E(t)$ in a short time.
-By Van der Hoven's spectrum model~\cite{van1957power}, proper frequencies are around $\rho_i^L \approx 5.0 \times 10^{-5} rad$ and $\rho_i^M \approx 5.0 \times 10^{-4} rad$ but higher frequencies $\rho_i^L=0.1 rad$, and $\rho_i^M=0.2 rad$ are chosen instead in this simulation.

-The controllers are applied to the single line diagram of the IEEE 68-bus test system topology shown in~\cite{pal2006robust,rogers2012power}.
-The topology includes 16 generators ($|\GG|=16$), 24 load buses ($|\LL|=24$) and 28 load bus with zero load ($|\TT|=28$).
-We assume that each generator/load bus $i \in \GG, \LL$ has a local wind turbine.
-For $\forall i \in \GG$, each wind turbine generates $P_{ren_i}(t)=300\sin(0.1t)$, and, for $\forall i \in \LL$, each wind turbine generates $P_{ren_i}(t)=300\sin(0.1t)+400\sin(0.2t)$.
-On the test system topology, we simulate both the \emph{robust (adaptive) frequency regulation} problems proposed in Section~\ref{sec:sol1} and~\ref{sec:sol2}.
-Moreover, we conduct one more simulation to compare the effect of connection and disconnection of wind power generations with other controllers.
+In this section, we present simulations to show the performance of the proposed distributed controllers.
+All of the parameters are adopted from~\cite{Alvarado.Meng.ea:01,Kundar.Balu.Lauby:94}.
+Consider the single line diagram of the IEEE 68-bus test system topology shown in~\cite{pal2006robust,rogers2012power}.
+The network includes 16 generators ($|{\GG}|=16$) and 52 load buses ($|{\LL}|=52$).
+We assume that each generator/load bus $i \in {\GG}, {\LL}$ has (unknown) local net load $P_{L_i}(t) = 0.05 \sin (0.1 t) + 0.05 \sin (0.2 t)$ with $\Psi_{i} = [1, 0, 1, 0]$.
+Frequency upper bound is given by $\rho_{\max}=0.9$.